-Networks are a potential vector for many attacks, and are an ideal location for threat mitigation technologies.
-This course teaches approaches to prevent, detect, and remediate security problems in the network at each layer, as well as looking at cross-cutting concerns across the networking stack.
+Networks are a potential vector for many forms of attack, and are an ideal location for threat mitigation and isolation technologies.
+This module teaches approaches to the prevention, detection, mitigation, and remediation of security problems in the network at each layer, as well as looking at cross-cutting concerns across a complete networking stack.
 It examines the strengths and weaknesses of boundary protections, intrusion detection and prevention, and privacy-preserving routing.